ravenOSS/changeStream-socket.io-plotly/README.md

 A mongoDB replica set.
 Create free Atlas account at mongodb.com or create replicaset on your local machine.
 For testing, look at the docs for a single node replicaset.

+For local instance, follow instructions at the following URL.
+Make sure you understand where the 'data' directory is located.
+Suggest creating a plain text file with all the commands so that you have a document from which copy and paste (and edit for error corrections)

 ### Installing

 This is example code and not a library.